 Making a perfect Sushi roll can give anyone a great feeling of a grand accomplishment.
 However, this is a tricky issue.
-Not many people can achieve as many people make a mess of Sushi felling apart while trying to cut into pieces.
+Not many people can achieve as many people make a mess of Sushi falling apart while trying to cut into pieces.
 So, what is the science behind successful Sushi cutting?
-Let’s dig out the secret “how to cut sushi rolls”.

 First, get a sharp Japanese knife for cutting sushi rolls.
 Then place the Sushi roll on the cutting board.
 In the next step, moist your knife blade and cut the sushi into two half.
 After that, cut each half into two pieces totaling into four pieces.

 This cutting process is best for traditional making rolls with Nora on the outside.
 In case of cutting roll inside out, use a plastic cover to ensure that the topping remains in one piece/ intact as well as the rice donor falling apart.